1. Home

 Hot Wallets

-Hot wallets are connected to the internet, making them convenient for frequent transactions.
-Common types include web wallets, accessible through a browser; mobile wallets, which are apps on your smartphone; and desktop wallets, which are software programs installed on your computer.
-While convenient, their online nature makes them more vulnerable to cyber threats.
+Hot wallets are connected to the internet, offering convenience for frequent transactions.
+Common types include web wallets accessible via a browser, mobile wallets as smartphone apps, and desktop wallets installed on a computer.
+While convenient, their online connection makes them more susceptible to cyber threats.

 Cold Wallets

-Cold wallets are offline, providing a higher level of security for storing digital assets long-term.
-The main types are hardware wallets, which are physical devices that store keys offline, and paper wallets, which are physical printouts of your public and private keys.
-Cold wallets are less convenient for quick transactions but are considered the safest storage option.
+Cold wallets are kept offline, providing a higher level of security for long-term storage of digital assets.
+The main types are hardware wallets—physical devices that store keys offline—and paper wallets, which are physical copies of your public and private keys.
+Cold wallets are less practical for frequent transactions but are the safest storage option.

 Creating a Crypto Wallet